-There are too many tough challenges today’s online marketers have to face on a daily base.
+There are too many tough challenges today’s online marketers have to face on a daily basis.
 One of these challenges would be the limited time and resources they possess to reach their ultimate goal of driving the business to success and achieve high returns on investments.

 Long past are those days when nine out of ten marketers were focusing their efforts on achieving most of their traffic from major search engines’ organic listings.
 At that time, it was quite sufficient and effective at the same time to drive a constant flow of highly qualified leads to their websites.
-Just like the evolution of internet, online marketing had its own fast paced evolution, thanks mainly to the variety of new marketing channels or touchpoints and devices today’s customers are using.
+Just like the evolution of internet, online marketing had its own fast-paced evolution, thanks mainly to the variety of new marketing channels or touchpoints and devices today’s customers are using.

 In my post, I want to emphasise the top 10 reasons why both small (startups) as well as medium and large-sized businesses might or better should be considering sooner or later the implementation of a marketing automation software within their organisation.